 And finally, navigate to Settings > Display > Screen Zoom and Font to make changes to the size of text or icons.
 You can change your font, style, icons, the size of the text, and even the overall scale and size of content on your screen.
 This affects everything, including the notification bar icons.

 All of these options combined will give you an improved and more personalized experience on your Galaxy S10.
 While you’re here, check out these 10 other cool things the Galaxy S10 can do.
-And, don’t forget to get a case so it lasts for years to come.
+Or, if you’re having problems here’s our guide to fixing the biggest issues.